moisotico/EstructurasII/Tarea_Prog_1/README.md

 ```
 sudo apt-get install libboost-all-dev
 ```
-You can also search with
+You can also search with:

 ```
 aptitude search boost